mshi01/web102_movie_discovery/README.md

 Submitted by: **Mingzhu Shi**

 This web app: **Discover The Movie You'll Like**
-- Fetch and display movie info from OMDb API, users can ban/unban movies from certain categories from displayed, a history view lists of movie infor is also listed.
+- Fetch and display movie info from OMDb API
+- Users can ban/unban movies from certain categories from displayed
+- A history of viewed movies is also listed

 Time spent: **8** hours spent in total